 • You receive a tariff within 1-8 (inclusive) of the Armed Forces Compensation Scheme and have been assessed as having a permanent and substantial disability that causes inability to walk (or very considerable difficulty in walking).In England, you might also qualify for a Blue Badge by being assessed by your local authority.
 You must be aged two years (or older) and one of the following must apply:

-• You drive a vehicle regularly, and have a severe disability in both arms that means you am unable to operate all (or some types of) parking meter
+• You drive a vehicle regularly, and have a severe disability in both arms that means you are unable to operate all (or some types of) parking meter.

 • Either: they must always be accompanied by bulky medical equipment,